Zahart2013/web_map/README.md

 After this file contains code to generate the map itself.

 <h2> Conclusion<br></h2>
-We can use Python based frameworks like <b>folium</b> to generate .html files for our web applications.
+We can use modules like <b>folium</b> to generate .html files for our web applications.
 It is simple and fast to use, so it can be effective instrument in development.